Upper Warlingham railway station: Description

-Train services are provided by Southern with no special services – the station is on the Oxted Line.
+Train services are provided by Southern – the station is on the Oxted Line.
 The station is approximately 150m (geographically) from Whyteleafe railway station, to the north-west, which is on a nearby mainly parallel and shorter line from London, the Caterham Line.

-On the London-bound platform, there is a staffed ticket office (attended for most of the day).
+On the London-bound platform, there is a ticket office.
 Outside the station is a self-service passenger-operated ticket machine with cash and contactless payments.
 There is a card only ticket machine located on platform 2.